Typhoon Melor intensifies, threatens central Philippines

-MANILA, Dec 14 (Reuters) - Authorities shut schools and suspended fishing and ferry services in the central Philippines on Monday as a category 3 typhoon barrelled along the eastern seaboard, dumping heavy rains that could cause flooding and landslides.
+MANILA (Reuters) - Authorities shut schools and suspended fishing and ferry services in the central Philippines on Monday as a category 3 typhoon barreled along the eastern seaboard, dumping heavy rains that could cause flooding and landslides.

 It was plotting a similar path to Haiyan, a category 5 typhoon that struck the central Philippines in 2013.
 Almost 8,000 people were killed or left missing by Haiyan.